Ancocodet/wp-umami/readme.txt

 == Changelog ==

+= 0.8.1 =
+* Fixed issue with the Widget redirecting to the wrong page

 = 0.8.0 =
 * Increased the minimum WordPress version to 6.0
 * Added a simple dashboard widget for redirecting to the umami dashboard